The verdict

 What AI consistently says

-- +Convenient spray-and-wipe application for daily kitchen maintenance
+- +Convenient daily spray-and-wipe application

 What AI doesn't mention